About Secret Hitler IO

 This game is attributed as per the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International license.

-React, Redux, Sass, SemanticUI, jQuery, SocketIO.
+React, Redux, Sass, SemanticUI, SocketIO.

 NodeJS LTS, Express, Pug, Passport, Mongodb with Mongoose, SocketIO.